Automicle/docs/widget/widget-configuration-parameter.md

 ## `START_LOCATION` and `END_LOCATION`
 Type: `array`
 Description: Lists of start and end locations for journeys, including details such as name, coordinates, image, and stop type.
+For convenience and consistency, we provide ENUM values for stop types along with sample images for each public transport category.
+These ENUMs and images serve as a reference for implementing realistic and visually consistent stops within your application.
 Example:

     "START_LOCATION": [